 What is caching?

 Simply put, caching is the process in which all the website data that's already loaded is temporarily saved.
-This way, next time when you open the site, instead loading all that data again, it will be automatically pulled out for you from this temporary data storage.
-This greatly improves the time which takes the users to load your site, however, there are some things to pay attention for.
+This way, the next time when you open the site, instead of loading all that data again, it will be automatically pulled out for you from this temporary data storage.
+This greatly improves the time it takes the users to load your site, however, there are some things to pay attention to.

 The main thing to keep in mind is that data normally stays in the cache memory for a set period of time (2hr, 6hrs, 12hrs) or until the cache is cleared.
-This means, if you make any change to your website (CSS or Scripts), it may stay invisible for your user or even you, because he's loading the site from cache memory.
+This means, that if you make any change to your website (CSS or Scripts), it may stay invisible to your user or even you because he's loading the site from cache memory.
 This isn't a problem if you rarely update your website.